MangeshChate/Ai_Resume_Analyzer_RAG_Application/README.md

 ## Features

 - **PDF Content Extraction:** Automatically extract all text content from uploaded PDF resumes.
-- **AI-Powered Analysis:** Use the `microsoft/Phi-3-mini-4k-instruct` model to analyze the extracted content and generate:
+- **AI-Powered Analysis:** Use the `microsoft/Phi-3-mini-4k-instruct` model and the Google Gemini API to analyze the extracted content and generate:
   - Resume score
   - Key strengths (good points)
   - Areas for improvement (suggestions)